Hal-Link/Projekt-Virtuose/docs/Materials/Landscape-Material-Remove-Tiling.md

 To solve this issue, I combined 2 solutions and implemented them at the same time for a much natural landscape view.

 - Distance Tiling
-  This solution consists of scaling up the landscape texture where it is farther away from the camera and use normal scaling where it is closer to the camera.
+  This solution consists of using a larger texture scale in the distance while using a smaller texture scale (higher UV tiling) close to the camera.
-  This way overall less patterns are shown to the camera, thus, less tiling patterns appear.
+  This way textures are repeated fewer time across the landscape, thus, less tiling patterns appear.

 - How to implement: